All events Concert

 Sibelius Lemminkäinen Legends Listen

-Revered pianist Dame Mitsuko Uchida is the soloist in Beethoven’s joyous Second Piano Concerto, and Esa-Pekka Salonen returns to London for the first time since stepping down as our Principal Conductor.
+Revered pianist Dame Mitsuko Uchida is the soloist in Beethoven’s joyous Second Piano Concerto.

 Uchida is known as a peerless interpreter of Beethoven.
-Her 2021 performance with the Philharmonia and Esa-Pekka Salonen, marking the return of live orchestral concerts after the Covid lockdowns, garnered five-star reviews and was acclaimed as ‘playful yet profound, creating the kind of communal moments of close listening we’ve all been missing.’
+Her 2021 performance with the Philharmonia, marking the return of live orchestral concerts after the Covid lockdowns, garnered five-star reviews and was acclaimed as ‘playful yet profound, creating the kind of communal moments of close listening we’ve all been missing.’
 (The Guardian).
 Tonight she turns to the concerto Beethoven composed to make his public debut in Vienna – crystal clear and full of youthful grace.

 Lemminkäinen is the colourful hero of the Kalevala, an epic of Finnish folklore.
 He makes an ideal subject for Sibelius, a leading light in the movement for Finnish independence.
 Sibelius chose four contrasting legends for this suite – our hero seduces 1000 brides before their menfolk chase him off; an unearthly cor anglais solo depicts the swan who guards Tuonela, the island of the dead; Lemminkäinen is killed by his nemesis but restored to life by his own mother; then the final movement traces his triumphant return from his adventures.